htadwilliams/Glue/readme.md

 Glue

+WARNING: This globally hooks keyboard and logs to file.
+Don't run in DEBUG mode if you don't want your keys logged!

 A macro tool.
 Originally written in C++, this is my latest attempt to write it in C# including low-level keyboard and mouse hooks (with native windows API calls).

+The application loads a JSON file with triggers, macros, etc specified as command-line parameter.
+If this file isn't found, one will be created with the following default mappings:

-Press Ctrl-C (making sure input focus is not set to console window or application will exit) to fire hard-coded macro which will trigger a Q and ENTER keyboard press and release after a time.
+* Press Ctrl-C (making sure input focus is not set to console window or application will exit) to fire hard-coded macro which will trigger a Q and ENTER keyboard press and release after a delay.

-Ctrl-Z will type a sequence of characters immediately with short delay between presses and releases.
+* Ctrl-Z will type a sequence of characters immediately with short delay between presses and releases.

-Ctrl-S plays a sound.
+* Ctrl-S plays a sound.

-WARNING: Globally hooking the keyboard and logging the results can be used for evil!
-This code does just that and can be seriously abused.
-Please don't do that!
-This also globally hooks the mouse, which can still be abused but is slightly less serious.
+LEFT SHIFT types an A if input window contains "skies.exe" so I can use it for altrnate fire in Sunless Skies (and easily changge for other unity games where shift can't be remapped).

+NOTES:

+The application creates a thread that monitors a priority queue of scheduled macro events to fire (See EventQueue class).
+The priority queue implementation is courtesy of BlueRaja.admin@gmail.com (https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp).

+DirectX is used to enumerate input devices on startup.

+Could be improved by hooking this to a thread pool so that macro events can be processed asynchronously.
+Right now macro events must not block and do things like press keys, play sounds, or eat key events (for remapping).

+Next steps include:

+* Move to Trello or something for feature tracking and move all those damn TODO comments there.
+* Move hard-coded key remapping to JSON file.

+Feature TODO list:

+* Add queue display window for fun and debugging (shows keyboard state, and representation of events queued for future work).
+* Macro looping start/stop events.
+* Game device button triggers, macro events, and button remapping.
+* Remote control - trigger events via network client (most likely REST interface).

+BONUS:
+* GUI for recording / editing macros and all the data structures serialized to JSON.